meJevin/PVScan/README.md

 This application also allows users to create an optional profile via its backend server and sync barcodes across multiple devices.

-This application is being built by a single person (me).
-Despite that I'm trying to follow the best practices in all things possible.

 # Goals
 * Easy to use
 * Free & Open-Source